Weller brothers

-The Weller brothers, Englishmen of Sydney, Australia, and Otago, New Zealand, were the founders of multiple whaling stations in South Island, most notably on Otago Harbour, and were New Zealand's most substantial merchant traders in the 1830s.
+The Weller brothers, Englishmen of Sydney, Australia, and Otago, New Zealand, were the founders of multiple whaling stations in South Island, most notably on Otago Harbour (Te Awa Ōtākou), and were New Zealand's most substantial merchant traders in the 1830s.
+The global hit ballad "Wellerman" refers to their whaling business in Otago.

 Immigration

 Members of a wealthy land-owning family from Folkestone, Kent, they moved serially to Australia, partly to alleviate Joseph Brooks Weller's tuberculosis.
 Joseph Brooks left England on 20 October 1823.
 He arrived in Hobart on 4 February 1824 and then went to Sydney.
 After 18 months he returned to England, and left there for good on 1 January 1827 accompanied by Edward.
-In the meantime George had already left England and arrived in Australia in March 1826, where he bought a 479 ton vessel, the Albion By 1830 Joseph Brooks, Edward, George and his new wife, Elizabeth (formerly Barwise), their parents, Joseph (1766–1857) and Mary (née Brooks) (b.
+In the meantime George had already left England and arrived in Australia in March 1826, where he bought a 479-ton vessel, the Albion.
+By 1830 Joseph Brooks, Edward, George and his new wife, Elizabeth (formerly Barwise), their parents, Joseph (1766–1857) and Mary (née Brooks) (b.
 1779), and two sisters, Fanny (1812–1896) and Ann (1822–1887), were all in Sydney.

 The brothers became involved in whaling in Sydney.
 Two of their vessels made 13 whaling voyages from Port Jackson between 1833 and 1841.
 The brothers, Joseph Brooks (1802–1835), George (1805–1875) and Edward (1814–1893), founded their establishment at Otago Heads in 1831, the first enduring European settlement in what is now the City of Dunedin.

-Coastal whale species, most notably southern right whales (Tohorā), the "right whale to hunt" and the most closely associated whale species with Aotearoa, and humpback whales (Paikea) were plentiful back then, and the brothers simultaneously carried out their first yet not serious whaling there, two years prior to the opening of the prominent "Otakou" station in 1833.
+Coastal whale species, most notably southern right whales (Tohorā), the "right whale to hunt" and the most closely associated whale species with Aotearoa, and humpback whales (Paikea) were plentiful back then, and the former had used the harbour water as an important nursely.
+The brothers simultaneously carried out their first yet not serious whaling there, two years prior to the opening of the prominent "Ōtākou" station in 1833.
 This was one of pioneering operations in New Zealand, only several years after the first shore-based stations at Cuttle Cove in Preservation Inlet (Rakituma) and Te Awaiti Bay in Queen Charlotte Sound (Tōtaranui).